-PE process events that the user set for detection various are queued for user application access.
-The queue is a link-list of packed word data structures (Interrupt Queue Packets) that provides status to what event caused the interrupt, a running counter of interrupt events (sequence number), the address (pointer) of the data structure that triggered the event and two reserved words.
+IQP data structures hold information about the PE process events (interrupt events set by the user) that have occurred.
+A queue of linked-list IQPs provides information to the user's application as to what event (data structure setting) caused the interrupt, a running counter of interrupt events (sequence number), the address (pointer) of the data structure that triggered the event and two reserved words.
 The IQP is detailed in the following paragraphs.